vincentchachere/osticket-prereqs/README.md

 ***

+### 13. ) Create a Virtual Machine inside the Resource Group

-### 13. ) Now we are at our Virtual Machine's 'Overview Page' that is inside our Azure Portal
+<ins>Now we are at our Virtual Machine's 'Overview Page' that is inside our Azure Portal</ins>

 - (we are not inside the VM yet)